pocketGod/BIZ-server/readme.md

 node server
 ```

+use Postman or a vscode extension like Rest Client to get & post requests

 ## .env - enviormental variables

 please note the following missing enviorment variables due to no .env file